etmartinkazoo/etmartinkazoo/README.md

 ### Hi there, I'm Ted 👋

-- 🔭 I’m currently working on writing beautiful Python code.
-- 🌱 I’m currently loving Docker, Postgresql, and the backend of things.
+- 🔭 I’m currently building businesses with (Brem)[https://brem.io] and writing the best code I can write with our team.
-- 🥅 2022 Goals: Become a better person and developer everyday.
+- 🥅 2023 Goals: Stay focused and lead with humility and hard work.
 - ⚡ Fun fact: I'm pretty good at basketball even though I'm not young anymore.
 I also love to read.

 ---